Rari-Capital/rari-stable-pool-contracts/FUND.md

-# How the Rari Capital Stablecoin Fund Works
+# Rari Stable Fund: How it Works

 This document explains how the fund and the software work under the hood.
 This content is also available [on our website](https://rari.capital/current.html).

-## RFT (Rari Fund Token)
+## RSFT (Rari Stable Fund Token)

-Each user's share of the fund is determined by their RFT balance.
-When you deposit funds to Rari, an equivalent amount of RFT (Rari Fund Token) is minted to your account.
-When you withdraw funds to Rari, the equivalent amount of RFT is burned from your account.
+Each user's share of the fund is determined by their RSFT balance.
+When you deposit funds to Rari, an equivalent amount of RSFT (Rari Stable Fund Token) is minted to your account.
+When you withdraw funds to Rari, the equivalent amount of RSFT is burned from your account.
 As soon as you deposit, you start earning yield.
-Essentially, fund holdings and yield are split up proportionally across RFT holders by their USD balances.
+Essentially, fund holdings and yield are split up proportionally across RSFT holders by their USD balances.

 ## Generating Yield